Thai Cooking Classes

 Long after your Thailand adventure ends, the recipes you learn in a cooking class become one of the most meaningful souvenirs you can bring home.

-To ensure a seamless transition from the hotel to the stovetop, utilize the following digital resources and local insights:
+To ensure a seamless transition from the hotel to the stovetop, use the following digital resources and local insights:

-Transport: Use Grab or Bolt to reach cooking schools located outside the main city centers.
-In Bangkok, the BTS Skytrain and MRT Subway are more reliable during peak traffic hours.
+Transport: Use Grab or Bolt to reach cooking schools located outside the main city centres.
+In Bangkok, the BTS Skytrain and MRT are more reliable during peak traffic hours.
+Both apps require SMS verification, so activate your Airalo, Yesim, or Saily eSIM before landing.

-Payments: While large schools accept credit cards, many market vendors only accept cash in Thai Baht (THB) or PromptPay QR codes.
+Payments: While large schools accept credit cards, many market vendors only accept cash in Thai Baht or PromptPay QR codes.
+Carry small denominations: a 1,000 THB note at a market stall causes genuine inconvenience for both parties.

 FAQ’s: